Special Committee on Peacekeeping Operations: History

-of the United Nations to fulfill its responsibilities in the field of peacekeeping.
+of the United Nations to fulfil its responsibilities in the field of peacekeeping.

 Working methods

 The Committee typically holds a substantive session in New York beginning in February and ending in March.
-At this session it reviews progress on its previous proposals, as well as consider new efforts to increase the capacity of the United Nations' peacekeeping operations.
-At the end of the session the Committee provides policy recommendations through its Report of the Special Committee on Peacekeeping Operations.
+At this session, it reviews progress on its previous proposals, as well as considers new efforts to increase the capacity of the United Nations' peacekeeping operations.
+At the end of the session, the Committee provides policy recommendations through its Report of the Special Committee on Peacekeeping Operations.

 The Committee reports to the General Assembly on its work through the Fourth Committee (Special Political and Decolonization).

 Membership

 The membership of the Committee is split between full members and observers.
 The full members are mostly past or current contributors to peacekeeping operations.